8 min read

 However, the evidence needs to be more than just collected; it must be comprehensive and convincing.
 A demand letter backed by sound proof of each aspect of the claim increases the likelihood of a successful outcome.

-The demand letter stipulates the proposed settlement amount in monetary terms, which is a crucial part of the settlement demand.
+The demand letter stipulates the proposed settlement amount in monetary terms, which is an important part of the settlement demand.
 It is specified clearly in the letter.
 This figure, the result of careful calculation and consideration, serves as a starting point for settlement negotiations.
-It’s the high bar you set, anticipating that the insurance company will aim lower.
+It's the high bar you set, anticipating that the insurance company will aim lower.

 Insurance Company's First Move